 - Measure weights and volumes.

-- Read charts and graphs; show data as a graph or chart.
+- Read charts and graphs and show data as a graph or chart.

 Kids learn at different rates.
 Don’t worry if your child hasn’t mastered all of these skills before starting fourth grade.
-However, if your child is having trouble with many of these skills, you may want to consider speaking with his teacher before the school year ends.
+However, if your child is having trouble with many of these skills, you may want to consider speaking with his teacher.
 Together you can come up with a plan to figure out what’s making learning harder.
-If your child has a learning or attention issue, there are ways to help in the classroom.
-At home, you can try a number of techniques: